Best Mouse Pad of 2021

 There are a few minor issues with this pad.
 We found that the edges are a little rough and would irritate our wrist or forearm, depending on how each tester used a mouse on the pad.
 Additionally, our pad never laid completely flat, even after spending time in the hot sun or under a pile of books.
 We still recommend the AmazonBasics Gaming Pad to anyone looking for a no-frills option at a great price.

 The Belkin Standard Mouse Pad is a blast from the past with a classic design.
 Many nostalgic Millennials will remember growing up using these thick pads and mechanical mice.
-Not much has changed with this model, and there is a good reason.
+Not much has changed with this model, and for good reason.
 Its thick padding (around 5 millimeters) is comfortable to use and makes it ideal for traveling.
 It isn't as flimsy as the thinner cloth pads, making it easier to slide into a laptop bag and make any imperfect work surface more manageable.
 The pad's neoprene base is grippy, keeping it securely in place while you work.

 While there are some great positive features to this pad, it also has some downsides.
 There isn't any stitching protecting the covering from peeling up over time.
 And with our noses pressed up against the pad, we were greeted with the smell of neoprene, though it was pretty mild.
 These drawbacks are easy to look past, considering the classic design and robust padding of the Belkin Standard.